aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitemposition/_index.md

 ```

-Represents a pivot item index, as specified by Pivot Items, that specifies a pivot item in the PivotField. only read
+Shows values as the different format based the index of pivot item in the PivotField.

+**Remarks**

+Only for getting.

 ### NEXT {#NEXT}
 ```